MiniXC/tts-for-asr/_sources/markdown/references.md

 <a name="gales2009svm"></a>Gales, M. J. F., Ragni, A., AlDamarki, H., & Gautier, C. (2009).
 Support vector machines for noise robust ASR.
 ASRU 2009.

 <a name="kuznichov2019leaf"></a>Kuznichov, D., Zvirin, A., Honen, Y., & Kimmel, R. (2019).
-Data Augmentation for Leaf Segmentation and Counting Tasks in Rosette Plants. [arXiv](http://arxiv.org/abs/1903.08583).
+Data Augmentation for Leaf Segmentation and Counting Tasks in Rosette Plants.
+CVF 2019.

 <a name="nikolenko2021synthetic"></a>Nikolenko, S. I. (2021).
 Synthetic Data for Deep Learning (Vol. 174).
 Springer International Publishing.

 <a name="rygaard2015lowresource"></a>Rygaard, L. V. (2015).
 Using synthesized speech to improve speech recognition for lowresource languages.

+<a name="stone2020articulatory"></a>Stone, S., Azgin, A., Mänz, S., & Birkholz, P. (2020).
+Prospects of articulatory text-to-speech synthesis.
+ISSP 2020.

 <a name="wood2021face"></a>Wood, E., Baltrušaitis, T., Hewitt, C., Dziadzio, S., Johnson, M., Estellers, V., Cashman, T. J., & Shotton, J. (2021).
 Fake It Till You Make It: Face analysis in the wild using synthetic data alone.
 CVF 2021.